 Alternative quantities provided in the recipe card are for 1x only.

-Note: The nutrition information is based on available ingredients and preparation.
-It should not be considered a substitute for a professional nutritionist’s advice.
+Disclosure: The nutritional information is calculated using an online calculator and is based on available ingredients and preparation.
+It should not be considered a substitute for a professional nutritionists' advice.
+Changing the quantities and cooking technique will alter the nutritional calculations.

 Mummy Conquering Anxiety says